AJMartel/arduino-timer/README.md

 # arduino-timer - library for delaying function calls

+THIS VERSION IS A FORK OF https://github.com/contrem/arduino-timer AND ADDS A FUNCTION TO CANCEL A TASK.
-Simple *non-blocking* timer library for calling functions **in / at / every** specified units of time.
+Simple *non-blocking* timer library for calling functions **in / at / every / cancel ** specified units of time.
 Supports millis, micros, time rollover, and compile time configurable number of tasks.

 ### Use It